serlesen/authorization-server/README.md

 and thousands of clients.
 The goal is the consume them from a custom application.
 I've chosen Spring Cloud Gateway as this is a common entry point in a microservice architecture.

+## Chapter 3

+In this third chapter I use Keycloak as the authorization server.
+Keycloak will list all the clients and users.
+All the authentication will be managed by Keycloak.
+I can easily add and configure clients, with their callback URLs, WebOrigins and authorization protocols.

+I can also add final users, manage their profile and password.

+In this chapter I will connect my Spring Cloud Gateway as a client server to Keycloak.
+Then, connecter my resources server to validate the JWT against Keycloak.